markusvoelter/ProgrammingBasics/doc/chapter02_testing/index.md

 # Chapter 2: Testing

+Testing is usually not discussed this early in tutorials like this.
+However, I want to make it a habit in you to _always_ test the code you write.
+And I will also use tests to demonstrate what code does in the remainder of this tutorial.
+This is why we introduce it early.
+Enjoy :-)

 ### Trying out Programs

 So far, we have assessed the correctness of a program by "looking" at it.